Collaboration tools worth using for document editing

-Online collaboration tools related to document creation continue to be improved upon and there are more options today than just a couple of years ago to consider.
+Online collaboration tools related to document creation, alongside document management, continue to be improved upon and there are more options today than just a couple of years ago to consider.
 Today, due to the Covid-19 pandemic, and an increasingly globalized workforce, more employees are working remotely than ever before.
 Working collaboratively with others can be the difference-maker between a company being able to function remotely competitively and efficiently and one left behind the market curve.

 Some of the essential features to look for when choosing the best collaborative tools for document editing are whether it offers autosave, accessibility between mobile and desktop, is flexible in terms of format or how it is exported, and offers stale collaborative features like track changes and real-time collaboration in some form.
 With that said, below are some collaborative tools to keep in mind when working with others on documents.

 Notion can be a very useful and efficient solution for keeping teams on point and focusing on specific tasks related to a larger project.
 The platform encourages the creation of wikis or knowledge bases where users can access this knowledge at the click of the mouse while working on their main projects or creating documents.